-15. Hotline support, information, and referral
+14. Hotline support, information, and referral

-Report the number of hotline requests received from primary victims and the total number of hotline requests received on phone lines paid for with Tribal Governments Program funds or answered by Tribal Governments Program-funded staff during the current reporting period.
-Do not report on agency-wide hotline calls.
-Hotline calls should not be reported as victims/survivors served or partially served unless they also received at least one of the services reported in Victim services questions.
+Report the number of hotline requests received from primary victims and the total number of hotline requests received on phone lines, text lines, or web-based communication paid for with Tribal Governments Program funds or answered by Tribal Governments Programfunded staff during the current reporting period.
+Do not report on agency-wide hotline requests.
+Hotline requests should not be reported as victims/survivors served or partially served unless they also received at least one of the services reported in Victim services questions.